 Some might think that it was all a plot between the Pope and Constantine or some other Roman Emperor soon after the Christians took over the empire.
 Such theories are common but there are several problems.

 First, Christianity spread far beyond the Roman Empire in the days of the Apostles, centuries before Constantine.
-Christian Churches existed in places where the influence of Roman Emperors was minimal.
+Christian Churches existed in places where the influence of Roman Emperors was minimal, for example southern India.
 Furthermore, Rome was not the first Christian nation.
 Armenia claims that title, and Georgia claims second.
 Ethiopia also makes claims to be earlier than Armenia.
 Rome might be third or fourth.

 Furthermore the Pope and the Emperors were not even able to impose uniformity in the Roman Empire.
 There were pagans, Manicheans, Arians, Donatists, and others.
 So the idea that the Pope and the Emperor could impose a massive rewrite of the Bible without any record of the inevitable conflict that the rewrite would create is very unlikely.
 After all there are extensive records of many other conflicts that were happening in the Christian community at this time, why were there no records of a fight over the Bible manipulation.

 For me part of the miracle is that I discovered this typology while reading through the Old Testament for the first time.
-A huge number of scholars and no doubt a far larger number of amateurs had spent countless hours trying to find things like this but somehow they missed this huge system of typology.
+A huge number of scholars and no doubt a far larger number of amateurs have spent countless hours trying to find things like this, but somehow they missed this huge system of typology.

 But of course many people will not be convinced, they will suggest that I am very imaginative, or Jesus and/or the Apostles were very tricky.
 But perhaps it is not the point of any one miracle to decide the matter beyond all contention.
 Rather, miracles invite people to investigate the faith more carefully, to check out other miracles and the rational argumentation that supports the faith.
 Finally, miracles invite people to pray for the gift of faith.